dmbarbour/wikilon/docs/AwelonLang.md

             | only G contains X             => [F] a T(X,G)
             | otherwise                     => c [T(X,F)] a T(X,G)

 This algorithm is adapted from the partial evaluation optimization leveraging free variables.
 The main difference from the optimization is that we know our variables are value words and we may desire special handling for conditional behaviors like `if` to avoid copying data into each branch.

-Lambdas can be leveraged into let expressions (like `let var = expr in CODE` or `CODE where var = expr`) or the Haskell-like `do` notation.
-Also, given named local variables, it is feasible to support infix expressions like `((X + Y) * Z) => X Y + Z *` for assumed binary operators.
-I leave these developments as an exercise for the reader. :D
+Lambdas can be leveraged into let expressions (like `let var = expr in CODE` or `CODE where var = expr`) or the Haskell `do` notation.
+Local recursion is possible if a view automatically introduces a fixpoint.
+Further, with variables we can feasibly introduce infix expressions like `((X + Y) * X)`, though our view may need to embed assumptions about arity and preferred associativity of the chosen operators.

 ## Qualified Namespaces